cis3296s22/patreon-discord-announcer/README.md

 8) Inside of the config.json file, paste your discord channel ID into the "Channel" variable.
 9) Open a terminal/console and navigate to the directory where the PDA binary is stored.
 10) Run `java -jar patreon-discord-announcer-x.x-jar-with-dependencies.jar` in the terminal to run PDA.  **Ensure x.x is changed to the appropriate version number**
-11) Pay attention to the output of the console, it may ask you to assist it in passing a bot-check that is being displayed on the web browser.
-After doing so, follow the instructions in the terminal.
-12) The console shall then display all posts on the page shown, close the Google Chrome instance, then terminate peacefully.
+11) The console shall then display all posts on the page shown, close the Google Chrome instance, then terminate peacefully.

 ### Setup Discord Bot
 1) Go to [this](https://discord.com/developers/applications) link and click "New Application"